Physics102-General Physics II - Second Semester 2026, Term 252

 Total100

-The class score shall be derived from student’s performance in quizzes or assignments.
+Class score shall be derived from student’s performance in quizzes.
 At least 9 quizzes should be given.

-3. Exams: The major exams and final exams will be of multiple-choice type (MCQ).
+Exams will be of multiple-choice type (MCQ).
 A formula sheet will be provided in all exams.
-Specific dates and locations of the exams will be announced 1-2 weeks earlier.
+Specific locations of the exams will be announced 1-2 weeks earlier.
 Students are not allowed to bring mobile phones and smart watches inside the exam hall.

 Make-up Exam Policy:

-A student who misses an exam with a valid excuse must present an officially authorized document to the course coordinator within 3 days after the date of the exam in order to take a make-up exam.
-However, if he/she misses the Final Exam with a valid excuse, he/she will get an “IC” grade in the course and will take a make-up exam in the following semester.
+A student who misses an exam with a valid excuse must present an officially authorized excuse (issue by KFUPM’s Student Affairs) to the course coordinator within 3 days after the date of the exam in order to take a make-up exam.
+However, if he/she misses the final exam with a valid excuse, he/she will get an “IC” grade in the course and will take a make-up exam in the following semester.
 If he/she does not have a valid excuse issued by KFUPM’s Student Affairs, the score for that exam will be zero.
-Personal excuses are not accepted.
+Personal excuses are not accepted

 Transverse waves